Checkmate6659/4d-minesweeper/README.md

 ## Credits
 This game was made with Raylib.
 It was inspired by the Steam game "4D Minesweeper".
 Sadly, that game isn't implemented in the most efficient way possible.
-This version allows up to a 16⁴ grid, and didn't lag or freeze up during any tests.
+This version allows up to a 16⁴ grid, and didn't lag or freeze except when displaying an unplayable amount of mines.